Sharu24/crTracker/README.md

 2. Capturing every event in the log files in a standard format
 3. EOD, (At 12 AM midnight) ZIP all the files in the folder
 4. Communicate Zipped files location to the to the Admin
+5. Statistics
+   1. Number of users logged in by region etc.

 ## Email Template

 1. Admin should decide what content needs to be sent
 2. At what time this needs to be sent
+3. Successful email verification template

 ## Email Verification